Spittal/vue-i18n-phrase/README.md

 -a --accessToken <accessToken>          Phrase API access token

--p --project [project]                  Phrase project, defaults to the first project in your account
+-p --projectID [projectID]              Phrase Project ID, defaults to the first project in your account, projectID can be found on projects page, then hovering over project and choosing ID

 -t, --tags [tags]                       A comma separated list of any custom tags you would like to apply to the keys